Learning Center/Operations

 Why Many Small Businesses Depend on the Owner

 In most small businesses, the owner is the system.
 They know how orders are processed, how pricing works, which vendors to contact, and how to handle exceptions.
 This knowledge lives in their head rather than in documented processes, which means the business cannot function effectively without them.
+It is one of the core reasons small businesses feel disorganized.

 This is not a failure of work ethic — it is a structural problem.
 The business was built around a person instead of around processes, and until that changes, growth will always be limited by the owner's personal capacity.